SpecialEffect/EyeMineMods/README.md

 # EyeMineMods
 This repository contains the Minecraft mods used with [EyeMine](https://github.com/SpecialEffect/EyeMine), which provides a gaze-controlled keyboard for in-game actions.

+:warning: If you're a user of EyeMine you shouldn't need to view or use this repo, since everything is bundled into an installer at https://github.com/SpecialEffect/EyeMine/releases.
+This is only intended for developers or expert Minecraft users who are searching for alternate mod versions to manage themselves.

 ## Information for users

 [**The EyeMine wiki**](https://github.com/SpecialEffect/EyeMine/wiki) contains full information on how to get started, system requirements, a user guide, demo videos, a troubleshooting page, and more.